braddwalker/ZwiftTelemetryBrowserSource/README.md

 ## Usage
 ---
-To start the web server, simply run the following command.
+To start the program, simply run the following command.

 **NOTE**: Because this program utilizes a network packet capture to intercept the UDP packets from the Zwift game, your system may require this code to run using elevated privileges.